Do you have what it takes to become a travel photographer? Our team of experts share their tips and advice...

 Hone your skills.
 Get your photography to a high standard, both technically and creatively, before you head off on an expensive trip.

 Get the gear.
 With camera equipment you get what you pay for – and it’s expensive.
-The minimum you’ll need is a 35mm film or digital SLR with a high-quality lens.
+The minimum you’ll need is a digital SLR with a high-quality lens.

 Steve Benbow’s work has appeared in many newspapers, but how did he get it there?